sweharris/go-mpd-music/README.md

 This lets me control `mpd` similar to how I controlled iTunes.

+The `-q` option means that commands which would normally show status output (including the `status` command!) don't produce that output.

 ```
 % music help
+Syntax: music [-q] command [options]

 Command options:
         alts: Show alternative options
       dbinfo: Song details in MPD database